gorodnitskiy/yet-another-lightning-hydra-template/README.md

 But it is a powerful tool, which allows to add any other custom resolvers!
 For example, it could be annoying to write loss or metric names in configs in each place where it might be required, like `early_stopping` config, `model_checkpoint` config, config contained scheduler params, or somewhere else.
-It could be solved by adding custom to replace `__loss__` and `__metric__` names by the actual loss or metric name, which is passed to the config and initialized by Hydra.
+It could be solved by adding custom resolver for replacing `__loss__` and `__metric__` names by the actual loss or metric name, which is passed to the config and initialized by Hydra.

 > **Note**: You need to register custom resolvers before `hydra.main` or `Compose API` calls.
 Otherwise, it just
 > doesn't apply by Hydra config parser.

-In template, it is implemented as a decorator `utils.register_custom_resolvers`, which allows to register all custom resolvers in a single place.
+In my template, it is implemented as a decorator `utils.register_custom_resolvers`, which allows to register all custom resolvers in a single place.
 It supports Hydra's command line flags, which are required to override config path, name or dir.
 By default, it allows to replace `__loss__` to `loss.__class__.__name__` and `__metric__` to `main_metric.__class__.__name__` via such syntax: `${replace:"__metric__/valid"}`.
 Use quotes for defining internal value in `${replace:"..."}` to avoid grammar problems with hydra config parser.
+It can be easily expanded for any other purposes.

 ```python
 import hydra